What is Business Responsibility and Sustainability Reporting (BRSR) and Why is it Important?

 - Focus on ESG impacts, mitigation actions, outcomes, and value chain practices

-Oren's AI-driven BRSR platform, Oren Sustainability Hub, along with expert support, changes BRSR reporting from just a requirement into a valuable tool for lasting sustainability.
+Oren's AI-driven BRSR platform, Oren Sustainability Hub, combined with expert-led BRSR services, transforms regulatory reporting into a strategic sustainability advantage.
 We begin with a customised approach for every business, regardless of its size.
 First, we help you with materiality mapping to identify the most critical ESG factors for your industry and operations.
 This is followed by stakeholder prioritisation, in which we engage with key stakeholders to understand their concerns and expectations.

 This deep dive allows us to build a comprehensive sustainability strategy that goes beyond basic reporting.
 By maintaining a digital audit trail, our platform ensures that all your data is transparent and verifiable, making your reports assurance-ready for third-party verification.
 The result is a robust BRSR report that not only meets SEBI's standards but also serves as a clear roadmap for optimising your sustainability efforts and maximising your long-term impact.